China Jan new bank loans jump more than expected to record 4.9 trln yuan | Business

 - China

-Analysts believe those factors, along with robust infrastructure spending and supportive policy measures, could boost economic growth to around 5% this year, even with a weaker global backdrop.
-But they warn the recovery could be uneven, requiring policy to remain supportive.
+But they warn the recovery momentum could be uneven, requiring policy to remain supportive for some time.
+Other data released on Friday showed China's January factory gate prices fell more than expected, suggesting that manufacturers are not yet running at full speed even after the end of the zero-COVID policy, while a car industry association said vehicle sales slumped 35% from a year earlier.

+"Banks were under pressure to gear up loan issuance from the fourth quarter last year under policy guidance to boost credit supply.
+But actual demand is weak," said one person at a state-owned bank, who declined to be identified.
+Manufacturing firms' appetite for more credit remained soft since they took on so many loans last year, he added.

 Household loans, mostly mortgages, rose to 257.2 billion yuan in January from 175.3 billion yuan in December, while corporate loans soared to 4.68 trillion yuan from 1.26 trillion yuan.
+The divergence between corporate and household loans underlined a faster recovery in corporate credit while the high jobless rate weighed on household confidence, said Zhiwei Zhang, chief economist at Pinpoint Asset Management.

 Analysts polled by Reuters expect the central bank to cut the benchmark lending rate - the one-year loan prime rate(LPR) - by another 5 basis points (bps) in the first quarter, and it is expected to offer more targeted support measures for sectors which are struggling the most.
 Some analysts are also expecting more cuts in banks' reserve ratios (RRR) this year after two reductions last year, the latest in December.

-Year-on-year growth of outstanding total social financing (TSF), a broad measure of credit and liquidity in the economy, slowed to 9.4% in January from 9.6% in December.
+Year-on-year growth of outstanding total social financing (TSF), a broad measure of credit and liquidity in the economy, eased to 9.4% in January -- the slowest pace since January 2017 -- from 9.6% in December.
 TSF includes off-balance sheet forms of financing that exist outside the conventional bank lending system, such as initial public offerings, loans from trust companies and bond sales.

 Corporate and government bond issuance picked up last month, some market watchers said.
 In January, TSF jumped to 5.98 trillion yuan from 1.31 trillion yuan in December.
-Analysts polled by Reuters had expected January TSF of 5.40 trillion yuan. ($1 = 6.8036 Chinese yuan renminbi)
+Analysts polled by Reuters had expected 5.40 trillion yuan. ($1 = 6.8036 Chinese yuan renminbi)

+(Additional reporting by Ziyi Tang; Editing by Kim Coghill and David Goodman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)